Section 504 Plan

 The term “504 Plan” refers to a plan developed to meet the requirements of a federal law that prohibits discrimination against people with disabilities, Section 504 of the Rehabilitation Act of 1973 (commonly referred to as “Section 504”).

-- Eating whenever and wherever necessary, including eating lunch at an appropriate time with enough time to finish eating.
+Permission to eat whenever and wherever necessary, including eating lunch at an appropriate time with enough time to finish eating.

-- Taking extra trips to the bathroom or water fountain.
+Permission to take extra trips to the bathroom or water fountain.